kririntu/kririntu/README.md

 ```
 krishnendupatra@github
 -------------------------
-* 💻 Currently working as a Research Associate at SNBNCBS, in the Department of Chemical and Biological Sciences.
+* 💻 Currently working as a Research Associate at SNBNCBS, in the Department of Condensed Matter and Material Physics.
 * 📚 Earned a bachelor's degree in Physics from RKMV (Autonomous).
 * 📝 Passionate about Artificial Intelligence and Machine Learning.
 * 🔭 Dedicated to mastering Deep Learning and Machine Learning.
-* 🌱 Exploring various techniques for calculating free energies of reactions.
 * 🌟 Proficient in Python, C, and Fortran.
-* 🚩 Enthusiastic about developing Full Stack Machine Learning Applications.
-* 💖 In a complex yet rewarding relationship with Neural Networks.
 * 🎵 Avid listener of good music.
 ```